araujodm/Robotic-Arm-Pick-Place/RoboND-Kinematics-Project/writeup_template.md

 ## Project: Kinematics Pick & Place

-1. Set up your ROS Workspace.
+1. Setup your ROS Workspace.

 It was done by creating the /catkin_ws.
 As mentioned during the course, catkin is the official build system of ROS.